 The Department of Chemistry is approved by the Committee on Professional Training (CPT) of the American Chemical Society (ACS).
-The department consists of five full-time faculty members representing the five major sub-fields of chemistry: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
+The department normally consists of five full-time faculty members representing the five major sub-fields of chemistry: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
+(The department did not have a full-time analytical chemist during the 2014-2015 academic year.)
 All chemistry majors choose one of four emphases: biochemistry, business, research, or secondary education.
 Students complete 23 credits of common core courses plus additional courses specific to the emphasis.
 Our CH121-General Chemistry course serves approximately 200 students per year, including students majoring in chemistry, biology, nursing, elementary education, athletic training, physical education, psychology, and exploratory studies, inter alia.
 Our CH224-Inorganic Chemistry and CH301/302-Organic Chemistry courses each serve approximately 50-65 students per year, primarily chemistry and biology majors.
 In the decade from 1994 to 2004, approximately nine majors per year graduated with chemistry degrees.
-Since 2004, the number of majors has typically been above that numberas high as 18 in 2008-in part due to our new science center.
+Since 2004, the number of majors has typically been above that number-as high as 18 in 2008-in part due to the 83,000-square-foot Leighty-Tabor Science Center, which opened in the spring 2002 semester.
 Approximately half of our graduates pursue advanced degrees.